• Home

 • Bake on the middle rack: For even baking, bake your cookies on the middle rack!
 You need even heat on both the top and the bottom for cookies to spread uniformly.

-Overhead photo of powdered sugar coated lemon sugar cookies cooling on a wire rack.
+Overhead photo of cake mix lemon crinkle cookies cooling on a cookie rack.

 Even though these cookies contain cream cheese, you do not need to refrigerate them!